knrumsey/duqling/README.md

     `duqling` functions have (optional) internal scaling.

-Additionally, the package provides a `run_simulation_study()` function which makes it easy to perform simulation studies for emulators (non-linear regression algorithms).
-Moreover, this package makes it easier than ever to compare the performance on methods, even across papers!
+Additionally, the package provides a `run_simulation_study()` function which makes it easy to perform simulation studies for emulators (or non-linear regressors).
+This package makes it easier than ever to compare the performance on methods, even across papers!

 ## Installation